OpenGammaProject/Open-Gamma-Detector/README.md

 ## Example Spectra

 Here is a small collection of example spectra I could make quickly without putting much effort into the detector settings (threshold, SiPM voltage, software tweaks).
+I'm using the [Tiny MicroFC Breakout](https://github.com/OpenGammaProject/Tiny-MicroFC-Carrier-Board) and just a single SiPM (which isn't the optimal setup actually).
 In addition, neither the electronics nor the scintillator and sample were shielded from EMI or background radiation whatsoever.
+So as you can see the detector is actually pretty robust in that regard.

-Two hour long background spectrum with no samples:
+4 hour long background spectrum with no samples:

 ![Background spectrum](docs/bg.png)